KMRRingQA/IMSProject/README.md

 ```
 in order to run it from your cmd window.
 It will ask you for a username and password - these are the details you have set in your MySQL databse.
->>>>>>> 79c9e64a74836ef3833934ed38adba5a6deecee3

 ### Prerequisites

-In order to run the program from the command line, Maven must be used to create a jar containing the dependencies.
-Additionaly, a MySQL instance must be set up (either locally or on the cloud), and the IP addresses, which are hardcoded in the IMS and DAO classes, must be changed to refer to said MySQL instance.

 ### Installing